Teemu Selänne: Winnipeg Jets (1992–1996)

 The Jets' organizational philosophy at the time was to allow their European draft picks to develop in their native countries, but by 1991, the franchise was working to bring him to Winnipeg.
 As Selänne had not yet signed a contract when he chose to play in North America for the 1992–93 season, he was considered a restricted free agent.
 The Calgary Flames signed him to an offer sheet on a three-year contract worth $2.7 million, $1.5 million higher than what the Jets had been offering.
 Though concerned about paying such a high salary, Winnipeg exercised its right to match the offer.
 Selänne made his NHL debut on October 6, 1992, and recorded two assists in a 4–1 Jets victory over the Detroit Red Wings.
 He scored his first career NHL goal two nights later against goaltender Jeff Hackett of the San Jose Sharks.

-Selänne scored his first career hat trick in his fifth contest and had 11 goals in his first 12 NHL games.
+Selänne scored his first career hat trick in his fifth game and had 11 goals in his first 12 NHL games.
 He finished the season with 16 multi-goal games, including four hat-tricks and a four-goal game, en route to breaking the NHL record for goals by a rookie.
 He surpassed Mike Bossy's record of 53 goals on March 2, 1993, against the Quebec Nordiques and on March 23, scored his 110th point, against the Toronto Maple Leafs, to break Peter Šťastný's rookie points record.
-Selänne finished the season tied for fifth in scoring with 132 points, and his 76 goals tied with Alexander Mogilny for the League lead.
+Selänne finished the season tied for fifth in scoring with 132 points, and his 76 goals tied with Alexander Mogilny for the league lead.
 His offensive exploits helped pull the Jets into the 1993 Stanley Cup playoffs, where they lost a first-round matchup to the Vancouver Canucks.
-In recognition of his season, Selänne was voted the recipient of the Calder Memorial Trophy as rookie of the year, was named to the first All-Star team and played in his first of ten career NHL All-Star Games.
+In recognition of his season, Selänne was voted the recipient of the Calder Memorial Trophy as rookie of the year, was named to the first All-Star team, and played in his first of ten career NHL All-Star Games.